-Cost of cover along with the cost of the actual course.
+• Cost of cover along with the cost of the actual course.

-- Attendance in sporting events that have been selected for their suitability for our pupil population. - Gaining pupil voice around events to take to the PE forum meetings, to discuss the possibility of running such events.
+- Attendance in sporting events that have been selected for their suitability for our pupil population. - Gaining pupil voice around events to take to the PE forum meetings, to discuss the possibility of running such events. - To increase the percentage of pupils who are willing to participate in the once in a lifetime experience, looking at the different ways the school can support these pupils.